tjvantoll/articles/hackster/pest/article.md

 ![](hw-camera.webp)

-Next, you’ll want to attach the Blues’ Notecarrier-Pi HAT on top of the Raspberry Pi by lining up the pass-through headers.
+Next, you’ll want to attach the Blues Wireless Notecarrier on top of the Raspberry Pi by lining up the pass-through headers.

 ![](hw-notecarrier-1.webp)